My Story

 Main Take-Away Points for Audiences:

-• Tips, that apply to both work and home, on how to curb screen-checking compulsions.
+Tips on how to curb screen-checking compulsions.

 Experience Famine: Too Much Viewing, Not Enough Doing